ALS Guidance

 The CALS' Bed

 If you have an adjusting split king, what you'll miss from a hospital bed, even assuming your lift works at the height limit, is raising/lowering the PALS for care.
-And keeping your beds together, of course, means you're always leaning over to do anything with the side you can't get to -- eye, arm, scratching, even getting him up/transferring.
+And keeping your beds together, of course, means you're always leaning over to do anything with the side you can't get to -- eye, arm, scratching, even getting them up/transferring.
 Also, you may not be able to stand at the head of the bed for head or eye care, or to reposition.

 One option is to have the CALS' bed a couple of inches away but parallel to the hospital bed.
 Then, the CALS can could reach out and touch the PALS, with enough room to stand between beds and to give care on that side -- e.g. adjusting arm and padding, positioning, and, even, with a slide sheet, executing a dead lift of the person's upper body each day, to make transfer to a lift easier having done a pivot turn to get the head perpendicular to its original position.